BABrandes/Observables/docs/tutorial.md

 - Explore the [API Reference](api_reference.md) for detailed method documentation
 - Check out [Examples and Use Cases](examples_and_use_cases.md) for more complex scenarios
-- Read [Bidirectional Binding and State Validation](bidirectional_binding_and_validation.md) for deeper technical insights
+- Read [Bidirectional Joining and State Validation](bidirectional_binding_and_validation.md) for deeper technical insights
 - Review the [Hook System Technical Documentation](hook_system.md) for advanced usage

 The Observables library provides a solid foundation for building reactive applications with guaranteed consistency and automatic synchronization.
 Happy coding! 🚀